State College of Florida, Manatee–Sarasota: Partnerships and Community Development

-SCF's Venice campus is home to the Gator Engineering program, a collaboration with the University of Florida.
+The college's Venice campus is home to the Gator Engineering program, a collaboration with the University of Florida.
 Students can take their math and science courses at SCF and upon successful completion will be granted admission to UF's Herbert Wertheim College of Engineering.

 State College of Florida also participates in the FUSE Transfer Program, a partnership with the University of South Florida.
 The FUSE Program provides a seamless transition from SCF to the USF System.
 The program also allows for timely completion of both the Associate of Arts (A.A.) and bachelor's degrees.

-Previously the college held dual enrollment classes on the campuses of high schools operated by the School District of Manatee County and Sarasota County Public Schools.
-In 2018 the college announced that it would only offer dual enrollment classes held on its own campuses or those accessed on the internet.
+Previously, the college held dual enrollment classes on the campuses of high schools operated by the School District of Manatee County and Sarasota County Public Schools.
+In 2018, the college announced that it would only offer dual enrollment classes held on its own campuses or those accessed on the internet.

-The Cross College Alliance is a collaboration between the State College of Florida, the University of South Florida, the Ringling College of Art and Design, New College of Florida, and the Ringling museum of Art.
+The Cross College Alliance is a collaboration between the State College of Florida, the University of South Florida, the Ringling College of Art and Design, New College of Florida, and the Ringling Museum of Art.
 The purpose of the Cross College Alliance (CCA) is to provide a network that expands the learning opportunities for students on the west coast of Florida.
-The CCA host a number of events throughout the year that inspire community building and collaboration.
+The CCA hosts a number of events throughout the year that inspire community building and collaboration.

 26 West Center for Advanced Technology and Innovation

-The 26 West Center for Advanced Technology and Innovation is a collaboration between the State College of Florida, local employers, the Economic Development Corporation of Sarasota County and the Bradenton Area Economic Development Corporation.
-The $8 million facility opened in the fall of 2021 on SCF's Bradenton campus and currently houses the brand new coding and IT academy, university partnership center, video/creative production studio and The new 26 West Center Technology Business Incubator.
+The 26 West Center for Advanced Technology and Innovation is a collaboration between the State College of Florida, local employers, the Economic Development Corporation of Sarasota County, and the Bradenton Area Economic Development Corporation.
+The $8 million facility opened in the fall of 2021 on SCF's Bradenton campus and currently houses the brand new coding and IT academy, university partnership center, a video/creative production studio, and the new 26 West Center Technology Business Incubator.